Vanuja06/Vanuja06/README.md

-- 👋 Hi, I’m @Vanuja06
+- 👋 Hi, I’m @Vanuja
 - 👀 I’m interested in AI technology and software developing
 - 🌱 I’m currently learning software delevoping and analysis
 - 💞️ I’m looking to collaborate on software developing project
-- 📫 email me if you need to contact me
+- 📫 email me if you need to contact me vvidhmal@gmail.com
 -
-- 😄
-- ⚡ Fun fact: ...

 <!---
 Vanuja06/Vanuja06 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.